AlessandroB1298/BE1200/README.md

 `git clone <URL`

+### Installing Dependencies

 #### Next you will need to install all of the dependencies.
 Do this by running the command:
 `python install requirenments.txt`

 #### Now we are done with the setup!

-#Configuring wiring and servo motors
+# Configuring wiring and servo motors

-##This section is dedicated to the setup of the servo motors and connecting them with our raspberry pi 4
+## This section is dedicated to the setup of the servo motors and connecting them with our raspberry pi 4
 #### This is also very similar for Arduinos.